cjdjpj/cjdjpj.github.io/_posts/2025-5-30-diversity-coalescent-theory.md

 {{ page.title }}
 ================

-> Motivating question: under the neutral Wright-Fischer, a population loses diversity over time due to drift, but at what rate?
+> Motivating question: under the neutral Wright-Fisher, a population loses diversity over time due to drift, but at what rate?

 We will look at $$H$$, which stands for heterozygosity.
 Heterozygosity is usually an exclusively diploid concept.
 However, here $$H$$ refers simply to the probability two random alleles (at a single locus) are different in a population.
 Rather than referring to when an individual carries two different alleles via separate chromosomes, here it is a measure of "allelic diversity" that works for haploids as well.
 In the haploid case, it is akin to looking at $$\pi$$ for a single locus.